 Turkish and Islamic Arts Museum is actually a palace from the Ottoman period and is located very close to the mosque.
 The historical artifacts you will see in this museum complete your experience in the mosque.

-Turkish and Islamic Art Museums have Turkish rugs from the Seljuk and Ottoman periods.
+Turkish and Islamic Art Museum has Turkish carpets from the Seljuk and Ottoman periods.
 In addition, historical artifacts from the Caliphate period can be seen.
 There are also centuries-old handwritten Qurans.

 4. Sultanahmet Park